binarybottle/optimize_layouts/keyboard_study/README_keyboards.md

        (16,765,056,000 total permutations across all 840 configuration files), and the result is 840 Pareto fronts, each with many solutions.
        ``run_jobs.py``
-    3. Select the global Pareto front of MOO solutions from the 13-letter layouts.
+    3. Select the global Pareto front of MOO solutions from the 13-letter layouts, and filter by the criteria below.
        ``layouts_consolidate.py``
+        - Source files: 840
+        - Total original solutions: 220,080
+        - Global Pareto solutions: 220,080
+       ``layouts_filter_patterns.py``
+        - Exclude layouts with any of the top 8 keys empty or any of the most frequent bigrams requiring typing with the same finger (where most frequent contributes cumulatively to the top 50% bigram frequency)
+        - Original: 220,080 layouts
+        - Removed: 216,277 layouts
+        - Remaining: 3,803 layouts
+       ``layouts_filter_scores.py``
+        - Exclude layouts with all scores in the lowest 25%
+        - Original: 3,803 layouts
+        - Removed: 3,053 layouts
+        - Remaining: 750 layouts
 2. Optimally arrange the remaining letters.
-    1. For each selected 13-letter layout, generate a new configuration file.
+    1. For each selected 13-letter layout, generate configuration files:
+       - Constrain the two least frequent of the 24 letters to the six least preferred keys.
+       - Create a configuration file for each of the (750) possible arrangements of the two letters.
        ``generate_configs2.py``
-    2. For each configuration file, optimally arrange the 11 (out of 24) remaining letters in the 11 remaining keys, again using MOO.
+    2. For each configuration file, optimally arrange the 9 (out of 24) remaining letters in the 9 remaining keys, again using MOO.
        ``run_jobs.py``
-    3. Select the global Pareto front of MOO solutions from the 24-letter/key layouts.
+    3. Select the global Pareto front of MOO solutions from the 24-letter/key layouts, and remove layouts with the top 50% of bigrams that must be typed by the same finger and with the top 75% of bigrams that must skip across the home row.
        ``layouts_consolidate.py``
+        - Source files: 759
+        - Total original solutions: 103,701
+        - Global Pareto solutions: 4,187
+       ``layouts_filter_patterns.py``
+        - Original: 4187 layouts
+        - Removed: 3907 layouts
+        - Remaining: 280 layouts
+       ``layouts_compare.py``
+        - Add trigram engram_order score
-3. Select the final layout: ``layouts_filter.py``
+3. Select the final layout.
+      - Top key_preference score of the 280 layouts
 4. Arrange periphery of the 24-letter/key home blocks.
     1. Assign the two least frequent letters (q & z in English) to the two upper-right corner keys.